-- Do NOT attempt to unblock or administer anything down the tube, as correct position cannot be confirmed - Contact the Homeward Nurse immediately for further instructions.
+- Do NOT attempt to unblock or administer anything down the tube, as correct position cannot be confirmed - Contact the Homeward Nurse for further instructions.

-THE NASOGASTRIC TUBE HAS COME OUT
+YOUR CHILD'S NASOGASTRIC TUBE HAS COME OUT

-It is important that a new NGT is placed in time for the next enteral nutrition or medication administration.
+It is important that a new NGT is placed in time for your child's next enteral nutrition or medication administration.
 If you have not been trained on how to place an NGT do not attempt replacement.